COVID-19 pandemic in Abkhazia: May 2020

 On 8 May, four more cases were confirmed, all being cadets from Russian military academies who arrived in Sukhumi several days before and were undergoing quarantine, bringing the total of confirmed cases to seven.
 The following day, two more cases were confirmed, both also being cadets, bringing the total to nine.
 On 11 May, one more case was confirmed, bringing the total to 10.
 On 12 May, three more cases were confirmed, bringing the total to 13.
 On 13 May, two more cases were confirmed, bringing the total to 15.

 Two more cases were confirmed on 14 May, one being a Russian university student, and the other being a serviceman from Dagestan stationed in Gudauta, bringing the total to 17.
 On 17 May, a family of three tested positive for the virus in Sokhumi, bringing the total to 20.
 On 19 May, four more people tested positive, all Russian students who had recently returned to Abkhazia, bringing the total to 24.
 On 20 May, one more case was confirmed in a cadet at a Russian military academy, bringing the total to 25.
 On 22 May, three more cases were confirmed, all in cadets from Russian military academies, bringing the total to 28.

 June 2020

 As of 9 June, 36 cases had been identified, eight of which had been hospitalized.

 August 2020

+The closure of the border with Russia had huge economic repercussions due to the loss of tourism.
 On August 1, the Abkhaz government re-opened the border to Russia.
 In the following weeks, the infection rate rose from 32 in late July to 121 on August 18.